 Bloomberg Law is a full-service legal research service that provides access to U.S. federal and state primary law, Bloomberg BNA commentary and analysis, news, company information, dockets, and more.
 Current Law School students and faculty are assigned individual passwords which permit full access to the site's content year-round (including during the summer months) and for six months after graduation, with no academic use restrictions.

 CALI (Computer Assisted Legal Instruction) is a collection of interactive lessons authored by law professors and librarians.
-Hundreds of lessons, covering more than 28 legal subject areas, are included.
+Over 1,000 lessons, covering more than 40 different legal subject areas, are included.
 To use CALI, you must obtain our Law School's "authorization code" from Joe Mitzenmacher, Reference and Electronic Services Librarian (email@example.com or x5-6844).
 Follow the "Not a registered user yet?" link on the CALI website, and use our authorization code to register for your own CALI username and password.

 HeinOnline is a searchable full-text, image-based collection of retrospective legal materials divided into distinct "libraries," which include the Law Journal Library, the Federal Register Library, the Legal Classics Library, and more.
 Documents can be viewed as high quality scanned images of the original print pages, and can be printed or downloaded and saved as PDF files.